dmitry-ed-gusev/research-lab/_courses/Kubernetes courses (various)/README.md

 5. Install minikube: [tools installation](https://kubernetes.io/docs/tasks/tools/)
 6. Check installed minikube version:
    `minikube version`
+7. Hint: for convenience, you may create alial for the minikube command (as it was done for the kubectl command above):
+   `alias m-minikube` - put this alias to your profile file (in case of gitbash put it to *~/.bashrc*)
-7. Warning!
+8. Warning!
 In case while using minikube command you'll get the following error:
    <pre>Unable to resolve the current Docker CLI context "default": context "default": context not found: open ...</pre>
     try to fix it with the command: `docker context use default`
-8. Install Docker Desktop (as an engine for a cluster), distro you can easily find in the internet...
+9. Install Docker Desktop (as an engine for a cluster), distro you can easily find in the internet...
-9. Check installed docker version:
+10. Check installed docker version:
    `docker version` or `docker status`
-10. Start/init your new minikube cluster:
+11. Start/init your new minikube cluster:
     `minikube start`
     and watch the output.
 It should say that cluster initialized and up (running)
-11. Check your new shiny bright cluster:
+12. Check your new shiny bright cluster:
     `minikube cluster-info` also check output of `minikube status`
-12. With the command `docker ps` check running containers and find your **minikube** container (it should be running!)
+13. With the command `docker ps` check running containers and find your **minikube** container (it should be running!)
-13. Execute command `kubectl cluster-info` and check its output
+14. Execute command `kubectl cluster-info` and check its output
-14. You can get k8s dashboard, by executing `minikube dashboard`
+15. You can get k8s dashboard, by executing `minikube dashboard`
-15. Looks like we're done with environment!
+16. Looks like we're done with environment!

 ## Basic and Advanced Actions

 Here you can find some useful commands and working scenarios.

+The following commands are shown in the idea, that you've done with aliases creating (as it was explained above (see hints)): `alias k=kubectl` and `alias m=minikube`

 ### Discover your cluster

-The following commands are shown in the idea, that you've done with alias creating `alias k=kubectl`.

 - `minikube ip` - get IP address of your cluster
 - `k get nodes` - list of nodes